WHY AYAHUASCA & THE SHIPIBO MEDICINE TRADITION?

 For this reason Ayahuasca is capturing the world's attention and gaining a reputation as a compelling catalyst for personal growth and as a medicine of Ayahuasca Depression that can deliver healing at all levels of a person’s being.

 While scientists and health professionals continue to research its medical efficacy, a growing number of people each year are trying Ayahuasca in search of a greater understanding of themselves, or simply to have a powerful experience of the extraordinary.
-And more and more sufferers are seeking Ayahuasca Depression therapy as a treatment for Addiction, Depression, PTSD and a variety of other ailments.
+And more and more sufferers are seeking Ayahuasca Depression therapy as a treatment for Depression, PTSD and a variety of other ailments.

 With such endeavours we advise that it is critically important to find a safe setting with experienced practitioners who are administering Ayahuasca PTSD appropriately and in accordance with tried and tested practices, such as here at Caya Shobo with our highly experienced Shipibo Maestro Onáya healers and facilitators.